strandgeek/dmedia-manager/contract/README.md

 #### WhitelistAccess

-In case you want to have a list with pre-authorized address, you can use the example below:
+In case you want to have a list with pre-authorized addresses, you can use the example below:

 ```solidity
 contract WhitelistAccess is IMediaMediaManagerAccess {